 Also known as remote code evaluation, RCE is part of the broader group of arbitrary code execution (ACE) attacks.
 It is a way to remotely inject and execute code in a target machine or system using the internet, local (LAN), or wide area networks (WAN).
-This code can gain access to a web server or application, completely control or compromise it, open backdoors, seize, modify or destroy data, install ransomware, etc.
+This code can access a web server or application, completely control or compromise it, open backdoors, seize, modify or destroy data, install ransomware, etc.

 This attack exploits the possibility of executable code being injected into a string or file and executed or evaluated.
 This can be due to user input not being validated and allowed to pass through the parser of the programming language – a situation often not intended by developers.
 Injected code is usually in the programming language of the targeted application.
 Such languages may include PHP, Java, Python, Ruby, etc.

 Depending on the flaw that attackers exploit, they will typically acquire those privileges granted by the process they are targeting upon executing the code.
 For example, if attackers inject code as a user, they will seize user privileges.

 For this reason, RCE is frequently followed by attempts to escalate privileges and gain control on an administrative or root level.
 Unfortunately, such elevated privilege also allows attackers to hide the attack more skillfully.
 Yet even without more extraordinary privilege, the remote code execution vulnerability has the potential to cause serious harm.

 Some other types of remote code execution include CVE-2021-21972.

 The impact of a remote code execution attack can vary between simply gaining access to an application and entirely taking it over.
 Some of the main types of results of an RCE attack include: